 Are Vitamins and Supplements Necessary?

-These questions and many others probably come to mind when you read about vitamins and supplements for pets.
+These questions and many others probably come to mind when you read about cat and dog vitamins and supplements.
 Animals experience many of the same diseases and ailments that people experience, especially as they age.
 Vitamins like Vitamin C and Vitamin A are considered essential for helping to support a healthy immune system in a person.
 Are these vitamins requirements the same for an animal?
 Yes and no. Vitamins impact the growth and development of animals in much the same way that they do in people.

 A healthy diet, including a good and nutritious pet food, will generally supply the vitamins necessary for a dog or cat as they grow.
 Though just like people, pets might require additional vitamins or supplements as they age or during pregnancy or periods of illness.